Hannie Shaft Southwestern College

 -I tend to follow along with speech docs and read a lot of evidence after the debate, both for my own understanding and for resolving arguments.

--I will not evaluate unexplained rehighlightings.
-If you want it to matter for my decision, read it in the debate or verbally explain the argument that you are trying to make.
+-I will not evaluate unexplained re-highlightings.
+If you want it to matter for my decision, read it in the debate or verbally explain the implication of the highlighted sections.

 -2NC CPs out of straight turns feel gross and lazy to me.